 Resolved (or repairable): Internal speaker distortion.
 The internal speaker on some of the early units was prone to vibrate against the bottom plate of the radio’s chassis.
 This produced a buzzing distortion on loud sounds or when the volume was increased above, say, 50%.
 Again, this only affected some of the initial production run units.
 The fix for this is quite easy, and either CommRadio will do this for you or you can do it yourself and get a warranty extension, so if you find this to be a problem with your early unit, contact CommRadio.

 To my knowledge, the CTX-10 is CommRadio’s very first ham radio transceiver.
 But it’s not the company’s first foray into transceiver equipment, as they’ve a solid history in commercial, aviation, and military electronics.

 My biggest criticism of the CTX-10 is that I feel it should have never been released without A/B VFOs.
-Fortunately, this should soon be remedied.
+Fortunately, this was addressed in a 2019 firmware update.
 I trust this company, so I know they will follow through; I’ve even offered input on how split operation might be implemented with the A/B VFOs.
 Personally I wish the rig sported a little more in the way of CW controls, mic gain, and an RF gain control, too––but that’s my preference, controls I like to use.
 Again, the CTX-10 feature set might be a little too thin––too simplistic––for some hams.